 literary, biblical, and mythological allusions) in context. antonyms.
 Level III Students will: EEL.7.5.a.
 Demonstrate understanding of synonyms and antonyms.
 Ex.
 Given a set of words, match those that are synonyms (angry = mad; begin = start) and antonyms (near ≠ far; light ≠ dark).
 Ex.
 Given a word, match it to its synonym from two choices.
 Ex.
 Given a word, match it to an antonym from two choices.
-Level II Students will: EEL.7.5.a.
-Identify common words that are opposites.
 Ex.
+Given a word, match it to an antonym from two choices.
+Ex.
+Given a word, match it to an antonym from two choices.
+Ex.
+Given a word, match it to an antonym from two choices.
+Ex.
+Given a word, match it to an antonym from two choices.
+Ex.
+Given a word, match it to an antonym from two choices.
+Ex.
+Given a word, match it to an antonym from two choices.
+Ex.
+Given a word, match it to an antonym from two choices.
+Ex.
 Select "cold" when asked to find the opposite of hot.
 Ex.
 When told he can have a "small piece," indicate a desire for a "big piece."
 Level I Students will: EEL.7.5.
 Sort words into categories.
 Ex.
 Given common words, sort them into categories (e.g., "hot" versus "cold" items, "big" versus "small" items) L.7.5.b.
 EEL.7.5.b.
 Not Applicable.
 The Extended Standards Educator Committee determined there are no relevant applications for this standard that are appropriate for students with significant cognitive disabilities and/or they have been covered in previous standards.
 L.7.5.c.
 EEL.7.5.c.
 Not Applicable.
 The Extended Standards Educator Committee determined there are no relevant applications for this standard that are appropriate for students with significant cognitive disabilities and/or they have been covered in previous standards.
 L.7.6.
-Acquire and use accurately grade-appropriate general academic and domain- specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.
+Acquire and use accurately grade- appropriate general academic and domain- specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.
 EEL.7.6.
 Use general academic and domain- specific words and phrases.
 Level IV Students will: EEL.7.6.
 Acquire and use general academic and domain-specific words and phrases.
 Ex.
 Match meaning of content word or phrase to its use in a sentence (e.g., sentence strip to sentence strip).
 Ex.
 Answer questions about an informational text that uses new specific content vocabulary.
 Level III Students will: EEL.7.6.
 Use general academic and domain-specific words and phrases.
 Ex.
 Fill in the blank with a content word choice from options.
 Ex.
 Use assigned content word or phrase in speaking or writing such as in a one or two sentence content report.
 Level II Students will: EEL.7.6.
 Identify general academic and domain-specific words.
 Ex.
 Match new content words to pictures.
 Ex.
 Use graphic organizers to generalize and sort old versus new words.
 Level I Students will: EEL.7.6.
 Identify pictures and other symbols that represent general academic and domain-specific words.
 Ex.
 After the teacher uses photographs to teach new vocabulary to the class, point to picture when asked.